8 Best Video Metadata Editor on Mac (Real and Easy)

 Amvidia is a suite of free audio apps developed for macOS.
 It includes a Tag Editor that’s great for organizing files and doing batch metadata edits.

-FEATURES: Amvidia’s Tag Editor can source for relevant metadata from online sources and can handle media files in multiple formats, including MP4.
-Useful metadata tags built into this app include user-friendly ones like lyrics, album and year, as well as technical tags like Codec, bitrate and tempo.
+FEATURES: Amvidia’s Tag Editor can source for relevant metadata from online sources and handle media files in multiple formats, including MP4.
+Useful metadata tags built into this app include user-friendly ones like lyrics, album, and year, as well as technical tags like Codec, bitrate, and tempo.

 DRmare is a paid DRM removal tool for macOS.
 It converts M4V videos into alternative video formats like MP4 without losing video quality, allowing users to play them without restrictions.

-FEATURES: In addition to converting M4Vs into multiple formats, DRmare also lets users convert them for use on multiple devices.
+FEATURES: In addition to converting M4V files into multiple formats, DRmare also lets users convert them for use on multiple devices.
 As part of the process, this app retrieves iTunes metadata and will let users edit them after the conversion has been completed.

 Metadata affects how we find information about videos online and how we organize our ever-growing media libraries.
-With these macOS applications, you can add detailed metadata to your videos and enable yourself to access, share and store them painlessly.
+With these macOS video metadata editing applications, you can add detailed metadata to your videos and enable yourself to access, share, and store them painlessly.